South Wales Coalfield

 The South Wales Coalfield (Maes glo De Cymru) extends across Pembrokeshire, Carmarthenshire, Swansea, Neath Port Talbot, Bridgend, Rhondda Cynon Taf, Merthyr Tydfil, Caerphilly, Blaenau Gwent and Torfaen.
 It is rich in coal deposits, especially in the South Wales Valleys.

 Description

-It comprises a fully exposed synclinorium with a varying thickness of coal measures (Upper Carboniferous/Pennsylvanian) with thick, workable seams in the lower parts and generally thinner and sparser seams in the upper parts, together with a development of sandstones (Pennant Sandstone).
-These sandstones have been much used in building construction (including the characteristic terraces of former miners' houses) and give rise to bleak uplands rising 300–600 metres above sea level between the steep-sided valleys in which most deep mines were developed.
+The area comprises a fully exposed synclinorium which gave rise to dramatic upland areas (mynydd) rising to 300–600 m above sea level, and intersected by steep-sided valleys in which most of the area's deep mines were developed.
+The coal measures (Upper Carboniferous/Pennsylvanian) are thick, workable seams in the lower parts and generally thinner and sparser seams in the upper parts, with a development of sandstones (Pennant Sandstone) much used in local construction, (including the characteristic terraced houses).

 The coal generally increases in grade or "rank" from east to west, with bituminous coals in the east, and anthracite in the west, mostly to the north and west of Neath.
 The Rhondda Valley was particularly known for steam coals which fuelled steamships of the 19th and early 20th centuries.